classbox-dev/classbox/web/templates/prerequisites.md

 {{define "title"}}Prerequisites @ hsecode{{end -}}
 # Prerequisites

-Why, sure, of course you can write and submit code using that silly editor on Github.
+Why, sure, you *can* write and submit code using that silly editor on GitHub.
 However, *efficient* programming requires some proper development tools.

 **Note for Windows users:** (tl;dr do not use WSL.)
 As with most open-source tools, Go is much better supported on Unix-like systems.
-This may tempt you to use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL), which is basically a fully-fledged Ubuntu distribution inside a running Windows.
+This may tempt you to use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL), which is a fully-fledged Ubuntu distribution inside a running Windows.
 However, it is still somewhat hard to integrate the Windows-world (filesystem and graphical IDE) with the WSL-world.
 Unless you want to write your code in Vim or deal with all sorts of weird hacks, I do not recommend using WSL (yet).
 This tutorial goes on with installing Windows-native tools.
-As far as I can tell, for the purposes of this course they work just fine.
+As far as I can tell, for this course they work just fine.

 ## Install Go